tommasop/thinkingcode/content/techblog/2014-11-17-polymorphic-attachments-for-rails-4-and-activeadmin.md

 date: 2014-01-04 02:33:24+00:00
 slug: polymorphic-attachments-for-rails-4-and-activeadmin
 permalink: /2014/polymorphic-attachments-for-rails-4-and-activeadmin
+tags:
+  - rails
+  - dragonfly
+  - dropzone
+  - activeadmin
 ---
 Following my [2012 post!!!][1]
-I finally managed to write down a small gem that allows anyone to add multiple files to any model in his rails app.
+I finally managed to write down a small Rails 4 engine that allows anyone to add multiple files to any model in his rails app.

 The gem has the highly innovative name of: **AttachIt**.